ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/observations.md

 NCI also has a <a href="https://opus.nci.org.au/display/NDP/Data+Catalogue" target="_blank">user guide</a> for finding, accessing and citing data.

-For example, the catalogue of ACCESS-NRI Replicated Datasets for Climate Model Evaluation (NCI project *ct11*) shown below can be found by entering *ACCESS-NRI* in the <i>NCI Data Catalogue Search</i> field:
+For example, the catalogue of above mentioned ACCESS-NRI Replicated Datasets for Climate Model Evaluation can be found by entering *ACCESS-NRI* in the <i>NCI Data Catalogue Search</i> field.

 <div style="text-align: center;">
     <a href="https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/metadata/f7199_2480_5432_9703" target="_blank"><img src="../../../assets/model_evaluation/obs_data_ct11.png" alt="Edited Screenshot of NCI Data Catalogue for ACCESS-NRI replicated data" width="75%"/></a>